How a gun used to shoot an officer went from teen to teen - NewsBreak

 Manuel Tolmich-Chavez, who was also 18 at the time, received the gun from Herrera, according to interrogation videos obtained by the Problem Solvers.

 “He actually hit me up about the gun and said that one of his friends had it for sale and that they were trying to get rid of it for a low price,” he told McDermott during an interrogation.
 “I figured like, something’s wrong, you know?
-Something’s wrong,” he said, pointing out the type of weapon it was, a Beretta 92FS.‘Nobody did anything’: Woman left to die after assault on RTD bus
+Something’s wrong,” he said, pointing out the type of weapon it was, a Beretta 92FS.

 According to McDermott, the weapon is “a popular handgun among the general public,” but “it is a weapon that is rarely found in the street gang culture.”